A Whiskey Writer Names His #1 Favorite Whiskey From All 50 States

 The Story:

 The first bourbon made in North Carolina since prohibition, Seventeen Twelve Bourbon is made with corn, rye, and barley from Carolina farmers.
 It’s distilled twice and aged for a minimum of two years in a new, charred, American oak cask that is also filled with toasted yellow birch wood.
-It’s unfiltered, bold, and unforgettable.

 Tasting Notes: